Should I be checked for skin cancer?

 Am I at risk of skin cancer?

-Your risk of skin cancer is higher if you:
+Your risk of skin cancer gets higher as you get older.
+You may also be at higher risk if you:

-- have had skin cancer before, or someone in your family has had skin cancer
+- have had skin cancer before or someone in your family has had it

-- have fair skin, light eyes, or red or fair hair
+- have fair skin, light-coloured eyes or red or fair hair

 - have many moles on your skin